ActiveLLM: Large Language Model-based Active Learning for Textual Few-Shot Scenarios: Method

-\begin{itemize} \item No Recap: Indicating the baseline, where no instances from previous queries are recalled. \item Recap: The instances from previous queries are directly included in the prompt. \item Index Recap: To reduce the context size, the indices of the instances from previous queries are included in the prompt. \end{itemize}
+\textit{Index Recap:} To reduce the context size, the indices of the instances from previous queries are included in the prompt.

 For the latter two scenarios, we included instructions in the prompt to indicate that instances from previous iterations are incorporated.
 In both cases, we did not include the annotated labels, as our experiments showed that they were generally disregarded by the language models.

-The corresponding prompts and further details on how these designs are implemented are provided in Appendix \ref{sec:prompt_design_feedback_mode}.
+An example of a specific prompt and LLM answer is given in Appendix Figure \ref{fig:input_prompt}.